 Is Riyadh a safe place for women?

 Riyadh is an incredibly safe city, with a low extremely low crime rate and strong police presence.
-According to Numbeo’s 2024 rankings, Saudi Arabia had a safety index of 73.1, much higher than the UK (52.3), the USA (50.7), or France (44.7).
-In Gallups’s 2021 Law and Order poll, Saudi Arabia ranked in the top 5 countries in the world where people reported feeling safe walking alone.
+In 2024, Saudi Arabia ranked high in safety at 73.1 compared to the UK (52.3), USA (50.7), and France (44.7).
+In a 2021 Gallup poll, Saudi Arabia was among the top 5 safest countries for solo walking.

 How is the social life for expat women in Riyadh?